mdyzma/mdyzma.github.io/_posts/2017-05-20-flask-and-travis-ci.md

 ## Requirements

 Depending on your program this will cover 99.5% of all Python users.
 The 0.5% would cover exotic bio-it labs from the last century and European Space Agency data processing clusters.
 Rest already uses Python v3.6 at least.
-Now lets install all the dependencies needed in our project.
+Now let's install all the dependencies needed in our project.

 It is best to keep dependencies organized in separate files.
 One for each environment.
 Main `requirements.txt` file contains link to the production environment dependencies (used by deployment service).
 For development purposes I will use superset of requirements from `requirements/dev.txt`